-The U.S.-accredited Master of Arts in International Relations and Diplomacy at the American Graduate School (AGS) in Paris provides students with the knowledge, skills, and contacts to pursue a career in a large range of branches of international affairs, including intergovernmental organizations, NGOs, government, diplomacy, international business, journalism, and academia.
+The U.S.-accredited International Relations and Diplomacy, MA at the American Graduate School (AGS) in Paris provides students with the knowledge, skills, and contacts to pursue a career in a large range of branches of international affairs, including intergovernmental organizations, NGOs, government, diplomacy, international business, journalism, and academia.
 It is a two-year program, and can also be undertaken part-time or on an 18-month accelerated track.

 Courses are taught entirely in English, in Paris, France; no knowledge of French language is required to enroll.
 As an option, students may spend one semester in the United States.